Written By: Matt Buchanan

 Of course, as a business owner, salesperson, or marketing manager, you already understand the importance of leads.

-Let’s take a look at three tips for how you can keep your lead generation thriving even in tough times.
+Let’s take a look at three tips for lead generation during challenging times.

 Simply put, you may have fewer leads during a market downturn.
 There are some things that are out of your control, and you can’t do much about the overall health of the market.
 If fewer people have money to spend, you’ll have a smaller pool of customers.
 That’s just the way it is.